 Equipment note: Ideally you need a frying pan with a lid because this gets quite splatter-y.

-- Drain the chickpeas and reserve the liquid.
+- Drain the chickpeas and reserve the aquafaba.

 - Put the chickpeas in a large bowl.
-Add in the chickpea liquid.
+Add in the aquafaba.
 Using a potato masher, mash until about half to two-thirds of the chickpeas are mashed.

 - Mix in the minced chili and ginger and the mint.